-The CBDT has released the Income Tax Return (ITR) Forms a few days back.
+The last day for filing the income tax return without penalty for AY 2018-19 is July 31, 2018.
 The good thing is most of things are similar to last year.
 However, as it happens every year, there are some changes in these forms and information sought.
 Overall income tax department wants to know more details about your salary structure, house property and GST.
 We list down the most important changes below:

 NRIs cannot file ITR 1 (Sahaj):